jsievers/tycho-demo/exercises/Exercise_05_Add_Product/README.txt

    tychodemo.repository
    tychodemo.aggregator

-- As a preparation, make sure the "Eclipse Application" launch configuration from Exercise 1 is now a feature-based launch config:
-  (this is a workaround for PDE bug https://bugs.eclipse.org/bugs/show_bug.cgi?id=340350 )
-  - Run > Run Configurations > Eclipse Application
-  - Choose "Run a product" and select "tychodemo.bundle.product"
-  - IMPORTANT: In the "Plug-ins" tab, under "Launch with:", select "features selected below" and check tychodemo.feature only
-  - Run it to see if the launch configuration works

 - In the tychodemo.repository project root folder, create a new .product file:
   - File > New >  Product Configuration
   - File name: "tychodemo.product"